-If you or a loved one has been mistreated at work because of your race or ethnicity, please do not hesitate to discuss your legal options with an experienced Huntington Beach employment lawyer.
+If you or a loved one has been mistreated at work because of their race or gender, please do not hesitate to discuss your legal options with an experienced Huntington Beach Employment Lawyer.
 Companies that foster a hostile environment should be held accountable for their wrongdoing.

 Ideally, your employer will recognize that your rights have been violated and they will offer you a fair settlement without dragging out the claim process in court.
 Some cases, however, require litigation to hold the at-fault employer accountable for their wrongdoing.
 Your actions may even help protect other employees who have been wronged by your employer as well.